Describe how to use the Strengthening Families Self-Assessment for program improvement. #5383

 1. Recognize informal and formal assessments to plan activities, individualize programs, and improve program quality.

-11. Demonstrate understanding of using assessment and observations for short and long term goal development for ages four and above.
+17. Demonstrate understanding of using assessment and observations for short and long term goal development for ages birth to three.

 Need help?
 Call us at 1(833)283-2241 (2TEACH1)